A City of Sounds

 The most widely known style of music born in New Orleans is jazz.
 It originated in the late 19th and early 20th centuries in the African-American communities of the area, and developed from musical roots in blues and ragtime.
 Louis Armstrong helped popularize this style of music, which has grown considerably over the years and taken on numerous forms including avant-garde, Latin jazz, jazz fusion, Dixieland, bebop, and the brass style that some New Orleans bands heavily embrace.

-From the 1990s to today, New Orleans has been an innovator in developing its own style of hip-hop.
+From the 1990s to today, New Orleans has been an innovator in developing its own style of hip-hop, too.
 As the home of No Limit Records and Cash Money Records, this area helped bring Lil Wayne, Master P, Mystikal, Juvenile, Mannie Fresh, and more to global audiences.

 More recently, New Orleans has created bounce music, which includes call-and-response-style party and Mardi Gras Indian chants and dance call-outs from artists such as DJ Jubilee, Partners-N-Crime, Magnolia Shorty, and Big Freedia.